sesankm/linear-regression-from-scratch/README.md

 **Gradient Descent**
 <br>Gradient is essentially a derivitive.
-It finds the route of quickest descent to a local minima on a function, in this case the function is the Cost.
+It finds the direction of quickest descent to a local minima on a function, in this case the function is the Cost.
 We have to differentiate in terms of both parameters m and b.
 <br><br>
 ![alt text](https://github.com/sesankmallikarjuna/linear-regression-from-scratch/blob/master/readme_files/grads.png)